Menu

 With over a decade of diverse experience, Emre has excelled in roles spanning scientific program management, revenue analysis, and project consulting.
 Prior to his current role, he spent eight years at Turkish Airlines, where he advanced through various positions, including Senior Revenue Management Analyst.
 His responsibilities included market analysis, pricing strategy development, and revenue optimization across multiple international markets.
 His extensive experience in both public and private sectors equips him with a well-rounded perspective on technology, business strategy, and industry-academic collaboration.

-Leaders Institute 2025
+Leaders Institute 2025 - Registration closes April 16th, 2025

 Click here for information on the Leaders & Emerging Leaders in Cooperative and Work-Integrated Learning